Linaro/lava/doc/v2/development.rst

 *********************************

 LAVA database models can be visualized with the help of `django_extensions`_ along with tools such as `pydot`_.
-In debian based systems install the following packages to get the visualization of LAVA database models:
+In Debian based systems install the following packages to get the visualization of LAVA database models:

 .. code-block:: shell